-Lesley A. Tarasoff is a CIHR-funded Postdoctoral Fellow in the Department of Health and Society at the University of Toronto Scarborough and in the Azrieli Adult Neurodevelopmental Centre at the Centre for Addiction and Mental Health.
+Lesley A. Tarasoff, PhD, is a Program Manager with the Provincial Council for Maternal and Child Health, based in Toronto, Ontario, Canada.
+Prior to this, she was a CIHR-funded Postdoctoral Research Fellow in the Department of Health and Society at the University of Toronto Scarborough and in the Azrieli Adult Neurodevelopmental Centre at the Centre for Addiction and Mental Health.
 She holds a PhD in Public Health Sciences, with a Specialization in Women’s Health, from the University of Toronto.
-Her program of research aims to understand and address disparities and inequities in reproductive, perinatal, and mental health and health care experiences among often-stigmatized and marginalized populations, chiefly women with disabilities and sexual minority women.
-She currently leads the qualitative component of an NIH-funded study on the perinatal health and health care experiences of women with physical, sensory, and intellectual/developmental disabilities in Ontario, as well as her own CIHR-funded research on the preconception health and reproductive life plans of women with disabilities in Ontario.
-Dr. Tarasoff also contributes to studies concerning respectful perinatal care, perinatal mental health, and sexual violence with researchers, clinicians, and people with lived experience across Canada and the US.
+Lesley’s program of research focuses on populations who experience significant social, physical health, and mental health disparities and inequities and who are under-studied in reproductive and perinatal health research, notably women with disabilities and sexual minority women.

 Heather Thompson, MS, PhD, is a molecular and cellular biologist, clinical researcher, birthworker, and queer parent with non-binary gender.
 Heather uses she/her pronouns and has worked on issues related to reproductive health for more than 25 years, advocating for equity, access and autonomy in childbirth.
 From 2010-2017 she was the Director of Research at a community birth center in Colorado, advocating for midwives and community birth through data generation, analysis and dissemination.
 Currently she is the Deputy Director of Elephant Circle, a birth justice organization, doing work that allows her to combine her background in birth access and equity with science and community organizing.
 These experiences, in addition to 17 years of being a postpartum doula, feeds Heather’s passion for supporting families navigate their own journey, particularly as it relates to perinatal care, birth choices, and legal cannabis.
 Born and raised in Colorado, Heather enjoys being outside around a campfire with her partner, two kids and larger community.